Nov 14, 2023

 Instead of listing all the files, it will give you the total number of them.

-Ignore Case Sensitive
+Using Locate to Ignore Case Sensitive

 Use -i on your linux locate command to ignore case sensitive files.
 For instance: